Sandie's Ordering App Design

 For the Ideation stage, I did the 8-minute challenge and drew a variety of different sketches with no limitations on what could be possible or not.
 Then I circled all of the things I liked in each of the sketches.
 This resulted in a final sketch with the most useful features.
 I took this to Figma and created a lo-fi mockup that would be testable for the first round of users.
-My mindset was to get prototypes in front of users quickly since I would develop several iterations of the mockup from the results.
-I was open to widening my scope from the feedback I received and did not want to pigeonhole myself into the wrong solution just because I had pursued it for too long.

 First Round Testing

 I conducted a usability test for my lo-fi prototype and gained 3 insights from the themes of the study.